bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Motif to Segments

-Places a motif at every sampling position of the path.
-Positions are defined by the motif_position_sampling parameter.
+Places a motif at positions along the path.
+The motif locations are defined by the motif placement function.
 At each motif position, a segment of the path is cut out and replaced by the motif.
 The size of the cut-out segment is defined by the parameter motif_length.

-Between the motifs, the shape of the path is sampled with the line_sampling function to create intermediate stitches.
+Between the motifs, the shape of the path is subdivided with the line_subdivision function to create intermediate stitches.
 This effect is similar to motif_to_points, but requires a motif where start- and endpoint are different.
 The motif is scaled and rotated so that the start point lies at the start of a cut-out and the end point lies at the end of the cut-out.

 Motifs are scaled to fit into the cut-outs.
 The original size of the motif is not relevant i.e. it can be in the range [0;1], but does not need to be.